-Though all of them are operated by separate social media entities, the parallels as far as successfully being verified are almost very similar.
-The methods on how to get verified on Twitter are perhaps not simple but are clear as fresh water.
+Though all of them are operated by separate social media entities, the parallels regarding successfully being verified are almost very similar.
+The methods on how to get verified on Twitter are perhaps not simple but are as clear as fresh water.

 What Is Account Verification?

-If you don’t know what a blue checkmark is, it’s basically an icon that shows that the account is authentic and truly represents the person(s) associated with the account.
+If you don’t know what a blue checkmark is, it’s an icon that shows that the account is authentic and represents the person(s) associated with it.

 A Facebook/Instagram/Twitter verified account badge is always placed next to the account name and is only applied by the platform itself.

 What’s usual is that verified Twitter accounts are people or brands in the fields of music, acting, fashion, politics, journalism, media, sports, business and other key interest areas.
 Basically, you have to be a public figure of sorts to get verified on Twitter.